divinecuration/divinecuration.github.io/_posts/2020-07-10-benjamin-decay.md

 categories: [benjamin, technics, baudrillard]
 ---

-In 1935 Walter Benjamin [compared]({{ site.baseurl }}/assets/pdf/benjamin-mechanical-reproduction.pdf) the performances of the stage actor and the film actor.
+In 1935 Walter Benjamin compared the performances of the stage actor and the film actor {% cite benjamin-mechanical %}.
 He found two differences:

 1. The screen performance is less _unitary_ than the stage performance.
 It can be pieced together from different takes and repeat performances, incorporate "real" footage, be altered, spliced and restitched.
 Unlike the organic unity of a stage performance, it is a patchwork of fragments sewn together into a synthetic unity.
 2. A screen performance is more readily susceptible to _critical_ engagement.
 It can be rewatched by an audience many times over, slowed down and reversed, examined in its minutiae.